 As droughts become longer and more frequent, utilities must take steps to reduce leakages and make better use of the water that they have available.
 In Antananarivo, Madagascar’s capital, WSUP supports the city’s utility, JIRAMA, to reduce water loss and improve water availability for hundreds of thousands of low-income residents.
 As a result, JIRAMA has been able to save around three million m3 of water – enough to serve an additional 300,000 people per year.

 Reducing contamination caused by poor sanitation

 Encouraging low-income residents to empty their pit latrines prior to the rainy season reduces the amount of faecal waste flowing into streets and spreading through communities during periods of flooding.

 In Lusaka, WSUP created a toilet database to provide information on when pit latrines need to be emptied, helping city authorities implement climate-resilient measures that prevent the spread of cholera in the event of flooding.
 In addition, WSUP helps communities to improve the design of toilets so that they are raised from the ground and are less likely to overflow in times of heavy rains.

-By better managing heavy rainfall in a city, we can avoid the damage that floodwater can bring to communities, particularly low-income communities where infrastructure can be weak.
-In Maputo, we have worked with the city council CMM to improve drainage around the low-income communities.
+By better managing heavy rainfall in a city, we can avoid the damage to communities caused by floodwater particularly in low-income communities where infrastructure can be weak.
+In Maputo, we have worked with the city council, CMM, to improve drainage around low-income communities.